chenlwilson/recast.ly/README.md

-# recast.ly
+# recast.ly: A Youtube client-side clone using React

 This is a project I completed as a student at [hackreactor](http://hackreactor.com).
-This project was worked on with a pair.